HamChowderr/myMVP-starterkit/README.md

 ---

+## Supabase Model Context Protocol (MCP)

+The Supabase Model Context Protocol allows you to interact with your Supabase database using AI assistants that support MCP.
+The Supabase MCP server automatically connects to your local Supabase instance, so no additional setup is required if you've already started Supabase locally.

+### Running the Supabase MCP Server

+**Important:** The Supabase MCP server is pre-configured to connect to your local Supabase instance.
+No configuration is needed as it works automatically after you run Supabase locally.

+The project has been configured to automatically load the Supabase MCP server when using Cursor.
+The configuration is in `.cursor/mcp.json`.

+**Note:** You may need to restart Cursor after starting Supabase locally for the MCP connection to work properly.

+### Available Supabase MCP Features

+The Supabase MCP server provides direct SQL access to your database, allowing you to:

+- Query database tables and views
+- Verify data storage from webhook events
+- Check database schema
+- Test database operations
+- Debug data-related issues

+These tools can be accessed through AI assistants that support the Model Context Protocol.

+---

 ## Stripe Model Context Protocol (MCP)

 The Stripe Model Context Protocol allows you to interact with Stripe API using AI assistants that support MCP.